 - 1/2 tsp pepper

 - Begin by preparing the vegetables.
-Slice the aubergine, and dice the onion, ginger, potato and garlic.
+Slice the zucchini, and dice the onion, ginger, potato and garlic.

 - As the potatoes take longer to cook, start by sautéing them with the coconut oil in a large saucepan.

 - Once the potatoes are softened, add the onion, garlic, ginger and lemongrass and sauté again for 1-2 minutes.

 - Next, add the zucchini, salt and pepper and mix, sauteeing for a further couple of minutes.